Boston Wrongful Death LawyerClick for Free case evaluation

 What Is a Wrongful Death?

-At the Cashman Law Firm, our attorney represents clients in many types of wrongful death lawsuits.
+Our attorney represents clients in many wrongful death lawsuits at the Cashman Law Firm.
 Many of the claims that we handle arise due to the following incidents.

 - Medical malpractice